pooja-6994/cypress-ui-test/README.md

 ```

 ## Notes
-- This repo is **UI-first**: no network stubbing; pure user flows.
+- This repo is **UI-first**: pure user flows; network is only used for availability checks.
-- Uses robust `data-test` selectors provided by the app.
+- Uses stable element IDs exposed by the CURA demo.